blujconcepts/blujconcepts.github.io/README.md

 I will outline and update this section on a month by month basis for the time being I am solely focused on my iOS Development course for the Month of November 2019!

+Date: December 23rd 2019 :: Section 13: Networking, JSON Parsing, APIs and Core Location

+Currently still working on learning about iOS Development but focusing on JSON, Networking, and dealing with API's.
+I am on Section 13 currently and working to take my time to under stand the code markup.
+Leaning on reading documentation about delegates, extensions, and working on understanding parsing Open Weather API data.

+The goal to start 2020 will be to start working with Firebase which will get me to the aspect that I've been needing which is database storage.
+Then next will be Realm